GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry.md

 5. The http protocol request format supports both JSON and Protobuf serialization formats.
 But grpc only supports Protobuf.

 <!-- markdownlint-disable MD046 -->
-???+ tips
+???+ warning

-    The service name in the DDTrace is named based on the service name or the referenced third-party library, while the service name of the OTEL collector is defined according to `otel.service.name`.
+    - The service name in the DDTrace is named based on the service name or the referenced third-party library, while the service name of the OTEL collector is defined according to `otel.service.name`.
-    To display service names separately, a field configuration has been added: spilt_service_name = true.
+    - To display service names separately, a field configuration has been added: `spilt_service_name = true`.
-    The service name is extracted from the label of the link data.
-For example, if the label of the DB type is `db.system=mysql`, then the service name is Mysql.
-If it is the MQ type: `messaging.system=kafka`, then the service name is Kafka.
+    - The service name is extracted from the label of the link data.
+For example, if the label of the DB type is `db.system=mysql`, then the service name is `mysql`.
+If it is the MQ type: `messaging.system=kafka`, then the service name is `kafka`.
-    By default, the following three tags are extracted: "db.system", "rpc.system", and "messaging.system".
+    - By default, the following three tags are extracted: "db.system/rpc.system/messaging.system`.
 <!-- markdownlint-enable -->

 Pay attention to the configuration of environment variables when using OTEL HTTP exporter.
-Since the default configuration of Datakit is `/otel/v1/traces` and `/otel/v1/metrics`, if you want to use the HTTP protocol, you need to configure `trace` and `trace` separately `metric`,
+Since the default configuration of DataKit is `/otel/v1/traces` and `/otel/v1/metrics`, if you want to use the HTTP protocol, you need to configure `trace` and `trace` separately `metric`,

 The default request routes of OTLP are `/otel/v1/logs` `v1/traces` and `v1/metrics`, which need to be configured separately for these two.
 If you modify the routing in the configuration file, just replace the routing address below.